KhanRazaIlahi/IMDb-Movie-Popularity-Prediction/README.md

-Hi 👋 My name is RAZA ILAHI KHAN
+Hi 👋 My name is Raza Khan
 ================================

 I've been learning to code for X years, I started with C and Python, but have really found a passion for XYZ